CURF (Center for Undergraduate Research and Fellowships)

 Research Assistant Training Program

-MindCORE and the undergraduate program in cognitive science will offer a 6 week mini-course to train undergraduates to be research assistants in cognitive science (RATP, Research Assistant Training Program, previously administered by SBSI).
+MindCORE and the undergraduate program in cognitive science will offer a 6 week mini-course to train undergraduates to be research assistants in cognitive science (RATP, Research Assistant Training Program).
 This course covers every aspect of research, from hypothesis generation to writing/disseminating results.
 It is a great way to (a) get a sense of what research involves, (b) get skills that will be useful in doing research, and therefore (c) make you better prepared to join a lab or research group as a research assistant.

 This course is usually offered mid-semester every semester, and is advertised a few weeks into the semester.
-See here for some information on how this mini-course has been structured previously, and stay tuned for more information.
+See here for more information.